vt-aoe-nanosat-avionics/Raspberry-Pi-Imager/README.md

 sudo apt upgrade
 sudo apt install git
  ```
-Restart the computer and you done!
+Restart the computer and you are done!